philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 ## Making it even easier

-I know at the beginning of this article I talked a lot about how you didn't need a framework to do automated cross-browser testing, and I still believe that.
-However, even though the steps above are simple, you probably don't want to have to hand code them every time for every project.
+I know at the beginning of this article I talked a lot about how you didn’t need a framework to do automated, cross-browser testing, and I still believe that.
+However, even though the steps above are simple, you probably don’t want to have to hand code them every time for every project.

-I have a lot of open source projects I wanted to add automated cross-browser testing to, so for me it made sense to abstract this logic into its own package.
+I had a lot of older projects I wanted to add automated, cross-browser testing to, so for me it made sense to abstract this logic into its own package.

-If do recommend you take a stab at implementing this yourself, so you can fully appreciate how it works, but if you don't have time and you want to get testing set up quickly, I recommend trying the library I created called Easy Sauce.
+I do recommend you take a stab at implementing this yourself, so you can fully appreciate how it works, but if you don’t have time and you want to get testing set up quickly, I recommend trying out the library I created.
+It's called [Easy Sauce](https://github.com/philipwalton/easy-sauce).

 ### Easy Sauce

-Easy Sauce is a Node package and a command line tool (`easy-sauce`), and it's what I now use for every JavaScript project I want to unit test on the Sauce Labs cloud.
+[Easy Sauce](https://github.com/philipwalton/easy-sauce) is a Node package and a command line tool (`easy-sauce`), and it's what I now use for every JavaScript project I want to unit test on the Sauce Labs cloud.

 The `easy-sauce` command takes a path to your HTML test file (defaulting to `/test/`), a port to start a local server on (defaulting to 1337), and a list of browsers/platforms to test against. `easy-sauce` will then run your tests on Sauce Lab's selenium cloud, log the results to the console, and exit with the appropriate status code indicating whether or not the tests passed.